 - you are claiming child maintenance from a step-parent who treated the child as a 'child of the family' (ie as if the child was his or her own);

-- you want to enforce payment of child maintenance covered by a court order made within the last 12 months, or a court order made before March 2003.
+- you want to enforce payment of child maintenance covered by a court order made within the last 12 months.

 In these circumstances, unless you can reach a private agreement you would need to take court action.